HarunCelikOtto/HarunCelikOtto/README.md

 ## Hello Visitor! 👋
-My name is Harun and I'm a Humanist that Loves Interdisciplinary Work.
+My name is Harun and I'm a Humanist that loves interdisciplinary work.

 Check out the [Data Science for Public Good](https://dspg.iastate.edu/) program at Iowa State University!